onflow/flow-go/ledger/README.md

 - leaf nodes: holds a payload (data), a path (where the node is located), and a hash value (hash of path and payload content)

-- empty leaf nodes: doesn't hold any data and only stores a path, and a default hash value based on the height of tree

 - interior nodes: holds a hash value which is defined as hash of hash value of left and right children.

 ![node types image](/ledger/docs/node_types.png)

 A *path* is a unique address of a node storing a payload.
 Paths are derived from the content of payloads (see common/pathfinder).
+A path is explicitly a hash of 256 bits.

 ![paths image](/ledger/docs/paths.png?raw=true "paths")